wendylu/TestLex/README.md

 15. Error handling: When Lex doesn’t recognize an input, it will output a clarification phrase.
 The default is “Sorry, can you please repeat that?”.
 You can configure this phrase, as well as the max number of retries, in “Error handling” section on the web console.

 Lex only allows 5 maximum retries until it hangs up and stops listening.
-I wanted to keep listening until I received a valid utterance, so I set both the Clarification Prompt and Hang-up Phrase to “Listening”
+I want to keep listening until I receive a valid utterance, so I set both the Clarification Prompt and Hang-up Phrase to “Listening”

 ![Image](https://github.com/wendylu/images/raw/master/Screen%20Shot%202017-12-10%20at%209.24.07%20PM.png)

-And then restarted listening on interactionKit:onError, which gets called when Lex hangs up.
+And then restart listening on interactionKit:onError, which gets called when Lex hangs up.

 ```objective-c
 - (void)interactionKit:(AWSLexInteractionKit *)interactionKit onError:(NSError *)error